How to Reduce Competition with Comparison Chart Copy

 The copy in your product listing page should match the copy on the rest of the page.
 The blending of tone and text is a subtle way to underscore your product’s legitimacy; it reads like the “approved” choice.

 Search marketing agencies know this.
 They always try to match keywords with landing page copy.
 Why?
 Google rewards continuity in the form of relevancy scores.
-That lowers the cost per click. score).
+That lowers the cost per click (CPC).

 Focus on the copy that introduces and immediately follows the comparison charts.
 These transition points “grease” the flow, encouraging the reader to keep going.
 On the other hand, inconsistencies in copy signal change, allowing the reader to disconnect.